neoforged/WhatAmIForgingUp/README.md

 - `POSTGRES_DB_USERNAME`: the username of a user with write (and importantly create schema) permissions to the database
 - `POSTGRES_DB_PASSWORD`: the password of the database user
 - `KEEP_PLATFORM_CACHES`: boolean defaulting to `true`.
 If set to `false`, the bot will not keep indexed mod jars in its cache, deleting them after they've been indexed.
 Note that while this is used for space saving purposes, for the initial index you will still need to be able to store all mod jars (which could amount to several gigabytes) as they will be deleted only after all mods are indexed
+- `DEFAULT_INDEX_INTERVAL`: duration defaulting to `1h`.
+When a version is tracked without a index interval specified, the interval will default to this duration.
+Example duration: `1d5h3m45s` - 1 day, 5 hours, 3 minutes and 45 seconds.
+This duration has second precision.

 As for memory usage, 16 gigabytes are recommended.